Skip to content

 Create a user

-In order to track usage, we must first create a user so that we can associate our completion request with them.
+To track usage, we must first create a user so that to associate our completion request.

 curl -s -X POST http://localhost:8000/v1/users \